Tipai Nagpur: Where Nature, Organic Culinary Delights, And Mindful Luxury Converge

 “The vision was to create a space that cares for the Earth, respects the people who live off the land, cares for the animals, and finds harmony in between all these forces through intelligent designs,” shares Parag.

-At the restaurant, guests experience an authentic farm-to-fork experience with the Chef’s signature gas-free cooking alongside age-old techniques using indigenous ingredients.
-The Chef’s beliefs are thoroughly incorporated: “At the heart of the three restaurants at Tipai is a deep desire to empower local women; not just through employment, but by helping them see the beauty and power of the everyday cooking they do.
-I want to change the way they see their craft,” shares Sandhu.
+Begin your evening at ‘Palaash,’ the culinary heart of Tipai, where the flavours of Maharashtra, Madhya Pradesh, and Andhra Pradesh are brought to life through the artistry of Chef Amninder Sandhu, rated among India’s top chefs and a standout star on Netflix’s The Final Table.
+At ‘Palaash,’ local women from nearby villages, under the expert guidance of Chef Amninder, cook with organically grown, fresh produce to craft mouthwatering, authentic meals.
+Here, guests experience an authentic farm-to-fork journey, with the Chef’s signature gas-free cooking methods and age-old techniques that highlight indigenous ingredients.
+“At the heart of the three restaurants at Tipai is a deep desire to empower local women, not just through employment, but by helping them see the beauty and power of the everyday cooking they do.
+I want to change the way they see their craft,” says Sandhu, whose philosophy of culinary empowerment pulses through every plate.

 Also Read: Malaika Arora And Arhaan Khan’s Scarlett House Meets Nostalgic Portuguese Design